To change your settings, select Settings and more next to your profile picture at the top of Teams and then choose Settings.

 Make a test call

-To make a test call, select your profile picture, then Settings > Devices.
+To make a test call, select Settings and more next to your profile picture at the top of Teams and then choose Settings > Devices.

 Choose Make a test call under Audio devices.